 These experiences can become a wakeup call for us to realize this body and each breath we get to take each day is an incredible gift.
 We often loose site of this reality because we’re not mindful of what is here, right now in this moment, and even when we’re suffering if we can just be in the moment, the suffering can appear to be manageable, at least for a moment.

-I know people who have been terminally ill and as they worked through their diagnosis they would tell me how much love was being given to them and how strong it felt, and that it was the love that helped them through those very difficult days of uncertainty.
-We are lucky to be alive, to have this day and to be capable of loving other human beings and showing compassion.
-Let’s never forget how blessed we are to wake each day and to have love, compassion and understanding for the people who are in of our lives, no matter what.
+I know people who have been terminally ill and as they worked through their diagnosis they would tell me how much love was being given to them and how that love helped them through those very difficult days.
+There is no doubt about it, we are lucky to be alive, to have this day and be capable of loving other human beings and showing compassion.
+Let’s never forget what a privilege it is to wake up each day and to be that person who demonstrates love, compassion and understanding for the people who are in of our lives, no matter what.
+And to remember, that love is always the answer.
+Check it out in those challenging times and see for yourself if it is true or not.

-Take a moment today to consciously send love and support to all those who are living with a life threatening illness and to those who are suffering as a result of the loss of their loved one, may we all discover the peace that is here always and that which is who we are.
+Take a moment today to send love and support to all those who are living with a life threatening illness and to those who are suffering as a result of the loss of their loved one.
+May we all discover the love and peace that is always here and available, and more importantly be that, live from that place.